 - Paid video recording.
 To record video, you’ll need to sign up to the $19 per month plan.

-Fireflies’ free plan offers limited transcription credits and 800 minutes of storage.
-You get access to its most basic features but it falls short of being anything like tl;dv or Fathom’s free plans.
-The fact that there is no video recording on the free plan, and that there are limits with how much you can record, are definite setbacks.
-However, they are compatible with many more video conferencing platforms than their competitors.
+Fireflies’ free plan offers unlimited transcriptions and 800 minutes of storage.
+You get access to its most basic features but even with unlimited transcriptions, it still falls short of being anything like tl;dv or Fathom’s free plans.
+The fact that there is no video recording on the free plan is a huge setback.
+However, Fireflies is compatible with many more video conferencing platforms than their competitors, so that’s something to keep in mind if you use a less-popular video conferencing tool.

 They offer three paid plans: Pro for $10 per user per month, Business for $19 per user per month, and Enterprise which features custom pricing.
-Only the Business plan allows for video recording and unlimited recordings – something free for both tl;dv and Fathom.
+Only the Business plan allows video recording – something free for both tl;dv and Fathom.

 Best Loom Alternatives for Screen Recording